-This chapter describes implementation-specific features of the VFP11 coprocessor that are useful to programmers.
+This chapter describes the VFP11 register file.
 It contains the following sections:

 - About the register file on page 2-2 - Register file internal formats on page 2-3 - Decoding the register file on page 2-5 - Loading operands from ARM1136JF-S registers on page 2-6 - Maintaining consistency in register precision on page 2-8 - Data transfer between memory and VFP11 registers on page 2-9 - Access to register banks in CDP operations on page 2-11.